felipocorrea90/sdet-assessment/README.md

 **Installation**

 1. Run npm install In case some node_modules are not downloaded properly make sure to install them separately with the command `npm install <module> --save-dev`.
-I had to install @wdio/cli this way `npm i --save-dev @wdio/cli`
+I had to install @wdio/cli this way `npm i --save-dev @wdio/cli`.
 2. Make sure that the feature files have the values you want.
 Feature files are located in the features folder.
-3. Run all tests by using the command `npx wdio wdio.conf.js`
+3. Run all tests by using the command `npx wdio wdio.conf.js`.

+Locally I experience no additional issues after following the previous installation steps, however, when running Docker installing `libnss3` was necessary by using the command
+`apt-get update && apt-get install -y libnss3`.
+If you find any issues related to this library missing make sure to add it by using the mentioned command.

 ## Why not Cypress
 I started this project using Cypress however I quickly realized that Cypress was always giving me problems related to a "cross-origin error on page load" when a CSS property changed after clicking an element.
 I tried adding the chromeWebSecurity to false to the `cypress.json` file as suggested by the stack trace but instead of continuing the test or showing an error, a blank page is loaded blocking the test entirely.

 It is odd since the domain is the same and the test is not navigating outside the application.
-I reported this issue to Cypress here https://github.com/cypress-io/cypress/issues/7402
+I reported this issue to Cypress here https://github.com/cypress-io/cypress/issues/7402.

 ## Additional Notes
 The .tmp folder was added consciously to have one rich HTML report with all scenarios executed successfully.